賴弘典 | Hong Tien Lai

 For the past twenty some years, Taiwanese living in the Taiwanese American community in the Greater New York area have probably experienced two major Taiwanese events each year: (1) the Passport to Taiwan event held in Union Square in May, and (2) the movement of UN membership for Taiwan or UN for Taiwan (Keep Taiwan Free) street parade in September.
 These two events are different in nature; Passport to Taiwan is purely for the purpose of introducing Taiwanese culture, while UN for Taiwan (Keep Taiwan Free) is a political movement that takes to the streets to gain recognition for Taiwan in the International community.
 Although the goals are different on the surface, the two events actually have the same origin.

 The story must go back to the summer of 1992.
 When Professor Trong Tsai, one of the leader of “Oversea Taiwan Independent movement”, returned to Taiwan and got elected as a legislator.
-He returned to New York to visit his family during the break, in this time, Professor Tsai gathered his former companions and lobbied everyone to start the movement to promote UN membership for Taiwan.
-The goal was to break the isolation policy of the then Kuomintang government.
-As a result, there were ten Taiwanese organizations (Associations) in the Greater New York area gathered, called by the Taiwanese American Council of Greater New York Inc. (TAC/GNY) to establish the Committee for Admission of Taiwan to the United Nations (CATUN) and began planning, and decided to start holding street activities on the second Tuesday of September 1993, which is the opening day of the annual United Nations Assembly meeting.
+He returned to New York to visit his family during the break, at the time, Professor Tsai gathered his former comrade and lobbied everyone to start the movement to promote UN membership for Taiwan.
+The goal was to break through the isolation policy of the then Kuomintang government.
+So there were ten Taiwanese organizations (Associations) in the Greater New York area gathered, called by the Taiwanese American Council of Greater New York Inc. (TAC/GNY) to establish the Committee for Admission of Taiwan to the United Nations (CATUN) and began planning, and decided to start holding street activities on the second Tuesday of September 1993, which is the opening day of the annual United Nations Assembly meeting.
 At that time, when the name of “Taiwan” was mentioned, almost no one had heard of it, even applying for a parade permit at the police station required a frustrating explanation, and people were often confused on the street.
 “Taiwan?
 Thailand?”
 They asked.
 Under such circumstance, “how to increase the visibility of Taiwan” became one of the main goals of the movement.
 For the first few years, we came up with some ideas to increase visibility, such as float parades and torch running, but the effect was very limited.
-Later, when President Clinton made May as American Asian Heritage month, the idea of using cultural activities to increase Taiwan’s visibility began.
-So a weekend in May was planned and designated as Taiwan Heritage Day, with cultural activities and Taiwanese food, was held in Union Square.
-Two years later, in 2002, the festival was named Passport to Taiwan .Since then, there has been a Passport to Taiwan every May, and the UN For Taiwan (with the slogan of Keep Taiwan Free” added about ten years ago) parade continued in September.
+Later, it happened to learn in the Spring of 2000, when President Clinton delivered a proclamation which made “May” as 『American Asian Heritage month』, the idea of using cultural activities to increase Taiwan’s visibility started.
+So one weekend in May was planned and designated as Taiwanese Heritage Day and started a festivity with cultural activities and Taiwanese food, was held in Union Square, it was a big hit for the first event.
+In the Summer of 2002, when a group of friends and I planned a week-long golf trip to the West Coast.
+When we arrived in Scottsdale, Arizona, I took a walk around the area.
+I found a sign on the side of the road that read “passport to Italy”.
+Curious, I followed the sign and walked into a square.
+It turned out to be a flea market like festival, with Italian food and clothing items sold inside.
+After walking around, I began to think: what’s a clever way to name the festivity !
+So at the coming preparatory meeting of Taiwan Heritage Week, the suggestion of naming it as “passport to Taiwan” was proposed and everyone agreed.
+So the festival was formally named Passport to Taiwan.
+Since then, there has been a Passport to Taiwan in May, and the UN For Taiwan parade in September ever since.
 The successive presidents of the Taiwanese American Association of Greater New York have listed Passport to Taiwan as one of the main activities of the association, whichis one of the main driving forces to make this event so successful.
 Passport to Taiwan has enhanced the visibility of Taiwan, and also attracts tens of thousands people to make a pilgrimage to Union Square New York in May for the Taiwanese festival every year.

-Dr Hong Tien Lai (Coordinator, TAC/GNY)
+Dr. Hong Tien Lai (Coordinator, TAC/GNY)

-June, 2025
+June, 2025 / August, 2025 revised